Indigenous Respect and Relations

 Libraries and Space

-The library will recognize and support Indigenous cultures, languages, and forms of knowledge through culturally appropriate space planning, signage, etc, as described in the library’s policy on services to Indigenous peoples.
+The library will recognize and support Indigenous cultures, languages, and forms of knowledge through culturally appropriate and welcoming space planning and signage (e.g. signage in Indigenous languages, a distinct Indigenous Knowledge Centre or collections area, etc.).

 Copyright